Jacques Cœur: Escape, Papal patronage and death

-In 1455 Jacques Cœur contrived to escape into Provence.
+In 1455 Jacques Cœur contrived to escape from France into Provence.
 He was pursued, but a party headed by Jean de Village and two of his old managers, carried him off to Tarascon, whence, by way of Marseille, Nice and Pisa, he managed to reach Rome.
 He was honorably and joyfully received by Nicholas V, who was fitting out an expedition against the Turks.
 On the death of Nicholas, Calixtus III continued his work, and made his guest, Cœur, captain of a fleet of sixteen galleys sent to the relief of Rhodes.
-Cœur set out on this expedition, but was taken ill at Chios, and died there on 25 November 1456.
+Cœur set out on this expedition, but was taken ill on the island of Chios, and died there on 25 November 1456.
 After his death Charles VII showed himself well disposed to the family, and allowed Jacques Cœur's sons to inherit whatever was left of their father's wealth.

 Aftermath

 Following Cœur's disgrace and death, his heirs attempted to recover some of his former properties in legal procedures that lasted several decades.
 They had partial success when Antoine de Chabannes, who had appropriated and bought Cœur's domains in Puisaye, himself lost royal favor upon the accession of King Louis XI in the early 1460s.
 The reversal, however, was short-lived, and Chabannes recovered all the titles and properties by special provisions of the Treaty of Conflans in 1465.
 The procedures were finally settled in 1489 between the Cœurs and Jean de Chabannes, Antoine's son and sole male heir.